Have you been considering using CBD oil for weight loss, or to help achieve a more healthy body in general? Read on to find out all you need to know…

 We now live in an age where obesity is classified as an epidemic.
 The United States is one of the ‘fattest’ and unhealthiest nations in the developing world, in spite of the incredible amount of money spent on healthcare.
 Lack of exercise and poor diet are the twin culprits, although our reliance on prescription medications doesn’t help either.

 On the plus side, there is an earnest desire for people to lose weight, which is why the weight loss industry is worth an astonishing $66 billion!
-But this, added to the fact that fewer people are dieting and more are gaining weight, tells us two things: One, weight loss supplements are fundamentally ineffective; and two, they are very, very expensive.
+But this staggering number, added to the fact that fewer people are dieting and more are gaining weight, tells us two things: One, that weight loss supplements are fundamentally ineffective; and two, that they are very, very expensive.

 CBD, the non-intoxicating component in marijuana, is said to decrease chronic pain and alleviate anxiety and depression.
 Proponents of the cannabinoid also suggest it can serve as an ideal weight loss tool, which has prompted skeptics to claim it is yet another scam.